Sagensagen/UiTHack23/IRL/forgot_stego/writeup/writeup.md

 ## Writeup
 A031, A053, A013 and A047 have been marked so that the "door-drawings" match the given png-images. <br>
-Puts them in the correct order inside the flag-format to get the flag.
+Put them in the correct order inside the flag-format to get the flag.

 ```
 UiTHack23{A031A053A013A047}